-The majority of, but not all, patients with a biallelic MUTYH pathogenic variant and CRC have polyps at presentation.
+The majority of, but not all, patients with biallelic MUTYH gene pathogenic variants and CRC have polyps at presentation.
 The polyps include adenomas and serrated polyps.
-The risk of CRC does not appear to correlate with the number of polyps.r 29% of population-based biallelic MUTYH patients with CRC do not have co-existing adenomas.r Thus colonoscopy surveillance is suggested for patients with biallelic MUTYH pathogenic variants independent of the presence of polyps.
+The risk of CRC does not appear to correlate with the number of polyps.r 29% of population-based biallelic MUTYH patients with CRC do not have co-existing adenomas.r Thus, colonoscopy surveillance is suggested for patients with biallelic MUTYH pathogenic variants independent of the presence of polyps.

 Duodenal polyposis and cancer